Spatial adaptation in heteroscedastic regression: Propagation approach: Estimation procedure

-The procedure \eqref{adaptind} involves parameters \( \z_1 , \ldots , \z_{K-1} \) related to the large deviations of \( \{ T_{lm} \} \), \( 1 \le l<m \le K \).
-As the classical Lepski procedure, the \eqref{adaptind} controls the risk of estimators for the case of dominating bias.
-The opposite case of the negligible w.r.t. the noise bias is usually handled by employing the advanced empirical process technique, however sometimes providing the constants far away of being optimal.
-Notice also that the Wilks-type Theorem \ref{Wilks theorem} below gives the bound for the expected fitted log-likelihood ratio:
+The procedure \eqref{adaptind} involves parameters \( \z_1 , \ldots , \z_{K-1} \).
+As in the classical Lepski procedure, c.f.~\cite{Lep1990} and \cite{LepMamSpok97}, the inequalities in~\eqref{adaptind} control the risk of estimators for the case of dominating bias.
+The opposite case of the negligible w.r.t. the noise bias can be easily controlled in view of the Wilks-type result of Proposition~\ref{Wilks theorem}, c.f.
+Corollary~\ref{param. risk bounds} and Remark~\ref{Rem_Heuristic_explanation_of_the_procedure}:

-where the constant \( C(p,r) \) does not depend on the degree of localization and is given by the \( r \)th moment of the \( \chi^2 \) distribution with \( p \) degrees of freedom:

-Therefore we shall follow the practical idea from \cite{SV} and \cite{KatkSpok} allowing to avoid hard large deviations analysis and to calculate the thresholds rather sharp numerically.
-We assume at this step that the critical values \( \z_1 , \ldots , \z_{K-1} \) are already fixed satisfying the following set of \( K-1 \) inequalities: \begin{definition}\textbf{Propagation conditions (PC)}
+with the constant \( C(p,r) \) explicitly given by \eqref{C(p,r)} in Appendix.
 Let \( \aadapest_{k} \) denote the last accepted estimate after the first \( k \) steps of the procedure:

+Suppose at this step that the critical values \( \z_1 , \ldots , \z_{K-1} \) have being fixed satisfying the following set of \( K-1 \) conditions: \begin{definition}\textbf{Propagation conditions (PC)}